 - The college-designated MCN white top

 - Black scrub pant

-- MCN lab coat
+- Black MCN lab jacket

 - White or black shoes/tennis shoes with closed heels and toes (shoes should only have a small amount of red, black, or grey embellishment), socks

-- Picture I.D. badge (purchased from the Redbird Card Office) The ISU picture I.D. badge must be worn for identification purposes unless the clinical instructor directs students otherwise.
+- Picture I.D. badge (purchased from the Redbird Card Office) which must be worn for identification purposes unless the clinical instructor directs students otherwise.

-- Watch with a second hand.
+- · Watch with a second hand